 How Do I Tune My Guitar To Open E?

-First, and foremost, let’s see what a standard tuning looks like.
+First and foremost, let’s see what standard tuning looks like.
 The diagram below lists out the tuning of each string from the 6th to the 1st string (left to right):

 Step-By-Step Tuning Guide for Open E Tuning: